What is a model in Machine Learning?

 Let's try to clarify a model for Machine Learning

 Do concepts like a model of the solar system or a model of the pyramid of Giza cause difficulties for you?
 It is likely that there will be no difficulties with these concepts.
 You intuitively perceive that, in this case, the model is a kind of schematic image or figure, which is somewhat similar to a real object.

 In other words, a model is a kind of simplified version of a real object.

 And this intuitive view of the term ‘model’ is correct.
 The reality is very complex; it depends on an innumerable set of known and unknown parameters, on random events which we can’t make predictions about.
 A model is a formal way to simplify reality into a state we can work with.

 If we talk about AI predictions, the model should simultaneously be accurate enough to produce relevant predictions, while not being too complex for our computational capabilities to be sufficient for its application.
 Thus, the complexity of the model is always a compromise between accuracy and performance.

-Let's suppose, we are faced with the task of predicting the temperature in Vancouver for tomorrow.
+Let's suppose, we are faced with the task of predicting the temperature in Toronto for tomorrow.
 The easiest way is to assume that the temperature tomorrow will be equal to the temperature today.
 This is the simplest model that considers only one parameter.
 Despite the fact that this approach sometimes works, this is not an accurate model.
 If you add air pressure to this model, the model will become a little more accurate, but increasingly complicated.
 If you also add the wind direction and temperature in neighboring regions, it will be even more difficult, but more accurate.